any-docs/css/content/how_to/layout_cookbook/card/index.md

 }
 ```

-{{cssxref("display", "display: grid")}} converts the element into a grid container.
-The three values of the {{cssxref("grid-template-rows")}} property divide the grid into a minimum of three rows, defining the height of the first three children of the card, in order.
+`display: grid` converts the element into a grid container.
+The three values of the `grid-template-rows` property divide the grid into a minimum of three rows, defining the height of the first three children of the card, in order.

 Each `card` contains a {{HTMLElement("header")}}, {{HTMLElement("img")}}, and {{HTMLElement("div")}}, in that order, with some also containing a {{HTMLElement("footer")}}.

-The heading row, or track, is set to {{cssxref("max-content")}}, which prevents it from stretching.
+The heading row, or track, is set to `max-content`, which prevents it from stretching.
 The image track is set to 200 pixels tall.
 The third track, where the content lives, is set to `1fr`.
 This means it will fill any additional space.

 Any children beyond the three with explicitly defined sizes create rows in the implicit grid, which fits the content added to it.
 These are auto-sized by default.
 If a card contains a footer, it is auto-sized.
 The footer, when present, sticks to the bottom of the grid.
 The footer is auto-sized to fit its content; the content `<div>` then stretches take up any additional space.